spcampbell/minecraft-droplet-manager/README.md

 You'll need a place to host the files that is not on the minecraft server you are controlling.
 The host will need to have PHP available.

-Before anything else, set up your Minecraft server at Digital Ocean.
+Before configuring this script, set up your Minecraft server at Digital Ocean.
 There are several options for this and Google is your friend.

 My personal favorite is Mineos: [http://minecraft.codeemo.com](http://minecraft.codeemo.com).
 To use this, after spinning up your droplet, follow the appropriate [install steps for your distribution](http://minecraft.codeemo.com/mineoswiki/index.php?title=Main_Page).